hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-web-domains alice

-The function to obtain the list of all user web domains.
+This function to obtain the list of all user web domains.

 *******************************************************************